-Believe it or not, there’s more to Mexican cuisine than tacos and tequila.
+Believe it or not, there’s more to Mexico City foods than tacos and tequila.

 Mexico City is bursting with color and emotion.
 The multi-colored textiles, flower canopies and passionate mariachi bands filling the streets make it easy to imagine the spread of flavors available to an adventurous eater.
 Whether you try street tacos, cactus salad or ant larvae, these foods in Mexico City will fill your heart long after they fill your belly.